DDS16STO/github/README.md

 1. Go back to *GitHub for Desktop*
 * You should now see your uncommited changes listed in the app.
 If you can't see them, look for the button `1 uncommited change` in the top bar of the app.
 * Create a new branch.
 Branches are git lingo for `versions`.
 This is your version of this website where you've added yourself to the list.
 In the top left of the app, press the "Add a branch" button.
 Name the branch something descriptive of your change.
-If your name is "Unn", the branch name could be `add-unn-to-hackers`.
+If your name is "Unn", the branch name could be `add-tobi-to-people`.
 * With the branch created, save your changes.
 When you're working with git, this is called "committing".
 To the left, find the field that says "Summary".
 Add a description of your change, and press "Commit to…" at the very bottom of the window.
-* Become a member of the org.
-To create a pull request, you need to become a member of the TheCodePub org.
-Come up to Unn or Tobias and ask to be added!
 * Hooray!
 You've made a change and saved it.
 In the top right corner, look for a button called "Pull Request".
 Press it, and a pane will fold out from the right.
 Press "Create Pull Request" to publish your changes to GitHub.

 ### Step 4: Merging